vishvAsa/vedAH/meta/articles/keith/5_THE_PHILOSOPHY_OF_THE_VEDA/28_THE_PHILOSOPHY_OF_THE_UPANISADS/08_The_Supreme_and_the_Individual_Souls.md

 CU. viii.
 8. 3.
 Cf. BAU. iv.
 4. 22; v.
 6; KU. ii.
 20, &c.
 In BAU. iii.
 9. 20 the

 heart knows colours, doubtless through the mind which is seated there.
 This is the only possible significance of the contrast between it and the eye which depends on forms while they depend on the heart; there is no distinction between primary and secondary quali- ties in question.
 From the connexion of mind with the heart is derived the Theravadin (BSOS. iii.
-353) view which places a hadaya-vatthu as the organ of mind, evidently the older Buddhist view as opposed to the refinement of the Sarvăstivädin (contrast Stcher- batsky, The Central Conception of Buddhism, pp. 17 f.).
+353) view which places a hadaya-vatthu as the organ of mind, evidently the older Buddhist view as opposed to the refinement of the Sarvāstivādin (contrast Stcher- batsky, The Central Conception of Buddhism, pp. 17 f.).
 Heart is placed side by side with mind as concerned with knowledge in BAU. ii.
 4. 11; iv.
 5. 12, i.e. it is the place of intellect.

 566